 Both programs use a taskbar icons with menus/guessing game as their primary interface with no clear path to progression.
 Neither program show any sign of ever having gone through any user experience testing and they were frustratingly unclear on their use.
 Frankly, neither of them are worth their asking price.

 They both work, however!
 They’ll even optionally let you automatically mount the partition when you boot the computer.
 You can use them as-is to back up your computer with Windows Backup but without encrypting your backups.

 Both will fail if your network take a long time to come online or if the network connection comes online, drops out, and then comes back online.
 I’ve also fully copied some test files onto a mounted Backblaze drive, rebooted the computer, and then discovered that all or some of the files were missing.
 I only spent a few days with each of these and I was seriously unimpressed with both programs.

-There is a third option and it’s the only free and open source software for Windows in this category.
+There’s a third option and it’s the only free and open-source software for Windows in this category.
 I’ll get back to the third option after first addressing encryption solutions.